jcarley/cli/Docs.md

 Redeploy a service without having to do a git push
 ```

 `redeploy` restarts your code service without having to perform a code push.
 Typically when you want to update your code service you make a code change, git commit, then git push catalyze master.
 After the build finishes and a couple minutes later your code service will be redeployed.
 With the redeploy command, you skip the git push and the build.
-The code service that is redeployed is the one that was associated when the <a href="#associate">associate</a> command was run.
-You can see which code service ID this is with the <a href="#associated">associated</a> command.
+The code service that is redeployed is the one that was associated when the [associate](#associate) command was run.
+You can see which code service ID this is with the [associated](#associated) command.
 Here is a sample command

 ```
 catalyze redeploy
 ```

-## <span id="ssl">ssl</span>
+## ssl <a id="ssl"></a>

-### <span id="ssl-verify">verify</span>
+### verify <a id="ssl-verify"></a>

 ```
 Usage: catalyze ssl verify CHAIN PRIVATE_KEY HOSTNAME [-s]